Main page

 An ACPI device has four five-ish power states, known as D-states: D0 (fully on), D1, D2, D3hot (off but still powered), and D3cold (off and with power completely removed).

 The distinction between D3hot and D3cold seems to be a relatively new one, and it's unclear which one "D3" refers to in the ACPI spec.
-See the PR I opened on the ACPICA GitHub repo discussing this, and the (WIP) D48384 revision for adding D3cold support to FreeBSD.

 Switching between these states is done through the acpi_pwr_switch_consumer